 Rolex watches are the number one preferred luxury wristwatch brand in the world.
 However, it is not a watch for every Tom, Dick, and Harry.
 Owning a Rolex is a symbol of success.
 No doubt, the brand has come a long way and has remained strong throughout all these years.
-Now, for a brand to be that strong, they must be doing something right.
+Now, for a brand to be that strong, it must be doing something right.
 In other words, it can only mean that the brand delivers on what it says it will.

 First, understand that a real Rolex timepiece is not made in China.
 If you find any Rolex box that states it’s made in China, you should know that it is not an original.
 All Rolex wristwatches are made in Switzerland.
-With this factoid cleared, let us go ahead to explore the facilities where the most expensive Rolex watches are being produced.
+With this factoid cleared, let us explore the facilities where the most expensive Rolex watches are being produced.

 Bienne – The Home of Rolex Movements

 One feature that makes any Rolex watch sought after is its impressive calibre.
 One of the company’s suppliers, the Aegler company of Bienne, provided Rolex its precise movements when it first started.
 This continued until Rolex bought the company in 2004.
 In 2004, the Borel family sold off the company to Rolex Geneva for more than 1 billion CHF.